Ghosting: The Spirit of Christmas

 Ghosting: The Spirit of Christmas is a 2019 American Christmas fantasy romantic comedy television film.
-Directed by Therersa Bennett and written by Laura Donney, the film stars Aisha Dee, Kimiko Glenn, Kendrick Sampson, Jazz Raycole, Missi Pyle, and LisaGay Hamilton.
+Directed by Theresa Bennett and written by Laura Donney, the film stars Aisha Dee, Kimiko Glenn, Kendrick Sampson, Jazz Raycole, Missi Pyle, and LisaGay Hamilton.
 The film premiered on Freeform on December 4, 2019.

 Plot

 Following the best first date of her life, Jess is preoccupied with texting.
-She dies while texting, and wakes up as a ghost.
+She dies texting while driving and wakes up as a ghost.
 She has to settle unfinished business.
 With the help of her best friend Kara (Kimiko Glenn), they embark on a hilarious, bittersweet and final adventure, so that Jess can ascend to the afterlife.